Code-Institute-Submissions/Jokes-Quotes/README.md

 * Search & Save functionality - I would like to add this feature so that users could view, add or share their favourites from the site.

+* Image submissions - I would like to develop the images side of the site and offer users the ability to upload and display their own funny or inspiring images.

+## **Languages Used**
+* HTML, CSS and Javascript are used in this project.

 ## **Technologies Used**
 * [Quotable API](https://github.com/lukePeavey/quotable) was the api used for the quotes section.
 * [Official Joke API](https://github.com/15Dkatz/official_joke_api) was the api used for the jokes section.
 * [Gitpod](https://www.gitpod.io/) Gitpod IDE was used to develop the website.
-* HTML, CSS and Javascript are used in this project.
 * [Bootstrap](https://getbootstrap.com/) framework is used to make the website responsive on all devices.
 * [Layoutit](https://www.layoutit.com/build) is a tool used to help visualize Bootstrap grid layouts.
 * [FontAwesome](https://fontawesome.com/v4.7.0/) is used to provide social media icons.